bark-simulator/bark-ml/Readme.md

 ## TF-Agents

-TF-Agents example: `bazel run //examples:tfa`:
+The TF-Agents example can be run using: `bazel run //examples:tfa`.

 ## License